Skip to main content

 }, [connected]);

-// 2) Access offer details from fetched subscriptions
+// 2) Access offer details from fetched subscriptions (cross-platform)

 const subscription = subscriptions.find((s) => s.id === 'premium_monthly');

-if (subscription?.subscriptionOfferDetailsAndroid) {
+if (subscription?.subscriptionOffers) {

 }